"A camera teaches you how to see without a camera" - Dorothea Lange

 "The digital camera is a great invention because it allows us to reminisce.
 Instantly." -- Demetri Martin

-A couple of years ago, Peter Bergman wrote an article for Harvard Business Review entitled "How Gratitude Can Help Your Career".
+A couple of years ago, Peter Bergman wrote an article for the Harvard Business Review entitled "How Gratitude Can Help Your Career".
 Bergman argued that rather than focus efforts on improving areas of our lives or careers we dislike or struggle in, we should focus on areas we already enjoy or excel in.
-Similar to Paul Jackson and Mark McKergow's now classic Solutions Focus guide for coaches, the idea is that it is very difficult to make even small gains in areas we don't enjoy, but usually much easier to do more of what's already working and making us happy.
+Similar to Paul Jackson and Mark McKergow's now classic Solutions Focus guide for coaches, the idea is that it is challenging to make even small gains in areas we don't enjoy, but usually much easier to do more of what's already working and making us happy.